 Composer Installation

-To install Object Cache Pro using Composer, you’ll need your organization’s name and token, which was emailed to you after signing up.
+To install Object Cache Pro using Composer, you’ll need your organization’s license token, which was emailed to you after signing up.

 Before getting started, be sure to uninstall all existing object cache plugins, such as Redis Object Cache and WP Redis.